FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 effects of the Principle of Explosion rooted in our general spiritual subversion and degeneration.

+### Gno.land Genesis - Addressing Mistranslations of the Bible

+**The New Testament had been mistranslated to hide the primary reason why Jesus was crucified--it was because he was in protest of taxes.** Despite all the sources online and the authorities at Church, this can be verified by inspecting the facts.

 It is now well understood in some circles that certain translations of the bible were intentionally designed (or at least promoted) with the intent of deceiving its readers for mass manipulation.
 Online tools such as BibleHub.com can be used to help descern better the intended meaning and identify mistranslations, but readers cannot easily be convinced unless they take the initiative do the research themselves--but most have no time or energy for such study.
 Furthermore, even on BibleHub.com there still persist systemic mistranslations that have been carried on for millenia since the time of the Roman Empire.

-Specifically, the New Testament had been mistranslated to hide the primary reason why Jesus was crucified--it was because he was in protest of taxes.
-Despite all the sources online and the authorities at Church, this can be verified by inspecting the facts.

 I am not advocating for tax avoidance.
 I am merely pointing out the truth of the bible that had been hidden successfully for centuries if not the